SGenheden/zmattools/README.md

 Description
 ===========
-zmatools is a package for generating a z-matrix of a small molecules
+zmatools is a package for generating and manipulate the z-matrix of a small molecules

-Currently this is the only "tool", but plans are to add more functionality
+Currently it has two tools:
+1.)
+Generating the z-matrix from a structure file
+2.)
+Producing a trajectory when each dihedral is sampled in a specific range, assuming the rest of the atoms are fixed.

 Installation
 ============